hajdukd/hajdukd.github.io/_drafts/2018-11-05-how-not-to-waste-time-on-and-during-code-review.md

 - improve code quality ( readability, design and coverage )
 - serve as a medium to share knowledge ( both ways )
 - decrease number of bugs at an early stage ( when it's easy to fix them )
-- decrease development time of a project
+- decrease project development time
-- improve communication in a team ( f2f )
+- improve team communication ( f2f )

 And many more.

 Unfortunately, doing a good code review takes a lot of time.
 Especially when you don't have a lot of experience.
-To help some of you ( newer developers ) who are looking for some tips about how to not waste time on and during a code review, here are a few best practices i've gathered over the years.
+To help some of you ( newer developers ) who are looking for some tips about how not to waste time on and during a code review, here are a few best practices i've gathered over the years.

 ## Predefine Code Review Requirements